ishaangupta04/ishaangupta04.github.io/_projects/02-hedgehog-foods-consultation.md

   - image_path: /assets/images/hedgehog/final.jpg
     excerpt: "Side view showing the motor controllers, intake fan, and microcontrollers"
 ---
+{% include figure image_path="/assets/images/hedgehog/final.jpg" alt="" caption="" %}

 ## Introduction
   This was a consultation project for a YC22 agri-tech startup through Berkeley Engineering Solutions, a mechanical engineering consulting organization I co-founded.
-The start-up is focused on automating mushroom farming, and the first step in this process is to pauestrize the mushroom feed to elminate all possible
+The start-up that my team and I worked with is focused on automating mushroom farming, and the first step in this process is to pauestrize the mushroom feed to elminate all possible

 ## Design Considerations
 - Can load and operate with 25kg of substrate